 - Participate in reviews - find out how you can get involved and contribute to the quality of Cochrane reviews using your experience as a healthcare consumer

-- Participate in ALOIS - a project which is exploring innovative ways to engage and involve consumers and laypeople in the work of the Cochrane Collaboration
+- Participate in ALOIS - a project which is exploring innovative ways to engage and involve consumers and laypeople in the work of Cochrane

-- Cochrane Consumer Network - providing support and networking opportunities for existing and potential consumer contributors to the Cochrane Collaboration.
+- Cochrane Consumer Network - providing support and networking opportunities for existing and potential consumer contributors to the organisation

 - Cochrane Summaries - award-winning website primarily for anyone needing succinct and trustworthy information to help with healthcare decision-making

-- The Cochrane Collaboration - introductory videos about the history and the work of the Cochrane Collaboration
+- Cochrane - introductory videos about the history and the work of the organisation

 More information and support, as well as a network of fellow consumers interested in evidence-informed health care and systematic reviews, are available from the Cochrane Consumer Network (CCNet).